Aldi's Gin Just Won A Gold Medal — & It's Super Cheap (Of Course)

 Aldi has once again proven you can get premium-quality food at seriously affordable prices.
-Its Oliver Cromwell London Dry Gin just received a gold medal at the International Wine and Spirits Competition, beating out premium gins that are as much as four times the price for the honor.
-The gin retails in the U.K. for just £9.97, or around $13 U.S.
+Its Oliver Cromwell London Dry Gin just received a gold medal at the International Wine and Spirits Competition, beating out premium gins that are as much as four times the price for the honour.
+The gin retails in the UK for just £9.97.

 The gin was picked after a blind taste that pitted Oliver Cromwell against several premium brands.
-Aldi took home 20 medals over all, according to the Daily Mail, and was recognized as having the best range of private-label liquor overall.
+Aldi took home 20 medals in total, according to the Daily Mail, and was recognised as having the best range of private-label spirits overall.

 Advertisement

-It’s certainly not the first time the German grocery chain has been honored alongside pricier competitirs.
-Earlier this year, its Côtes de Provence rosé won silver at an international wine competition, despite only costing $8.
+It’s certainly not the first time the German grocery chain has been honoured alongside pricier competitors.
+Earlier this year, its Côtes de Provence rosé won silver at an international wine competition, despite only costing £5.99.

-Aldi, like Trader Joe's, is able to keep prices low by selling only private-label goods.
+Aldi is able to keep prices low by selling only private-label goods.
 Buyers work directly with manufacturers to buy up everything from everyday groceries and pantry staples to gin and wine, passing the savings on to the consumer.
-Aldi does differ from Trader Joe's in one significant way — in addition to selling groceries, shoppers can also pick up weekly deals that include furniture, clothes, and home goods.
+Shoppers can also pick up weekly deals that include furniture, clothes and home goods.

-While £9.97 gold-medal gin sounds right up our alley (and budget), the chain currently does not sell liquor in the U.S. Another discount gold-medal winner, however, is available across the pond.
-Gordon’s London Dry Gin also was recognized with a gold medal.
-It retails for around £13 in the U.K, but you can get a bottle in the U.S. at around $12.99 or less.
+While £9.97 gold-medal gin sounds right up our alley (and budget), there may not be a branch of Aldi near you.
+Another discount gold-medal winner, however, is available pretty much everywhere.
+Gordon’s London Dry Gin, which retails for around £13, was also recognised with a gold medal.
 That's news worth mixing up a gin and tonic for.

 Advertisement